-- There is a need to move beyond a negative mindset, and collaboratively come together to inspire more radical change to tackle wider societal challenges.
+- There is a need to move beyond a negative mindset, and collaboratively coming together to inspire more radical change to tackle wider societal challenges.

-- Knowledge-sharing amongst the community often short-term and comes to end when a particular project terminates, rather than seen as an ongoing process with longer-term partnership working.
+- Knowledge-sharing amongst the community is often short-term and comes to end when a particular project terminates, rather than seen as an ongoing process.

 Imagining the future